-In graduate school, I learned that Cash Cows are sacred.
+In graduate school, I learned that dairy cows are sacred.

-If a dairy farmer has a cow that gives every day, she has a valuable asset because every day they can count on more milk.
-In 1966, the Boston Consulting Group borrowed the term from agriculture to introduce part of its new portfolio matrix. “ Cash Cows ” means products that earn more money than they cost to maintain market share.
+If a rancher has a cow that gives every day, she has a valuable asset because every day she can count on more milk.
+In 1966, the Boston Consulting Group borrowed the term from agriculture to introduce part of its new portfolio matrix. “ Cash Cows ” means products that make more money than they cost to maintain market share.

-I also learned that eating like their own Cash Cows was unscrupulous (just stupid).
+I also learned that eating like your own dairy cows was unscrupulous (simply stupid).

-Most companies wouldn’t do this.
+Most companies would not do this.
 Why?
 In a stable economy, dairy cows are profitable.
-Milk your cows for as long as possible is conventional wisdom.
+Milking your cows for as long as possible is conventional wisdom.

-When we go through a lot of changes, sticking to the products and services that have been successful in the past can be the best strategy for losing share.
+When we go through a lot of changes, keeping the products and services that were successful in the past can be the best strategy to lose share.
 Or worse, lose your business.
 Maintaining the original strategy for a long time led to the disappearance of companies and even industries.
 Here are some examples.
-Certainly, you can think of more.
+Surely, you can think of more.

 - The railroad used to handle most of the freight in the United States.
 Trucks now carry nine times as much. ( source: US Department of Transportation )

 - Taxis have lost about 50% of their market to ride-sharing services .
-Even medallion prices have plummeted. ( source: Ridster.com )
+Even medallion prices have dropped. ( source: Ridster.com )

 - The Yellow Pages were the most prominent small business marketing tool.
-Now, the product is not even printed and adolescents on stage today pre-driving do not know how a copy of the ‘Yellow Pages’.
-Yelp, facebook and others are often larger replacements.
+Now the product isn’t even printed and the teenagers on stage today pre-conduction don’t know what a copy of the ‘Yellow Pages’ looks like.
+Yelp, facebook and others are often bigger substitutes.

-Keeping your cows dairy for a long time is like throwing money away.
+- Keeping dairy cows for a long time is like throwing money away.

 - not to get stuck